2019 First Year Player Draft Rankings (Plus International) UPDATED 7/17

 7. Jasson Dominguez, OF, Dominican Republic

-This might initially seem high for a 16-year-old international player that won’t be signed for another month.
+This might initially seem high for a 16-year-old international player that is several years away from the Majors.
 But if you watch video of Jasson Dominguez for longer than two seconds, you’ll understand why he’s top-10 here.
 Plus tools as far as the eye can see and a projectable frame.
 With his combination of hit, power, and speed, there’s no international player I’d rather have this year than Dominguez.
 And frankly, it’s not that close either.

 16-year-old switch-hitting Dominican outfielder Jasson Dominguez is No. 1 on our new Top 30 International Prospects list.
 The #Yankees are considered the favorites to sign him.
 Here's the scouting report on him: https://t.co/yYZ7Flg8NY pic.twitter.com/06zNgOfuZb